Paikmal: Demographics

 As of 2001 India census, Paikmal had a population of 3,916.
 Male population was 2,027 and female population was 1,889, this is little low to compare with males population.
 Paikmal has a literacy rate about nearly 61%.

 Politics

-Current MLA from Padmapur Assembly Constituency is Barsha Singh Bariha of BJD.
+MLA from Padmapur Assembly Constituency is Barsha Singh Bariha of BJD.
 The former MLA from Padampur Assembly Constituency was Pradeep Purohit of BJP from 2014 till 2018.